laijackylai/hkdsm/README.md

 read, transform and serve hk dsm data

 ## Usage
-An Express.js webserver has been written and and provides an endpoint for the tilesets It is being wrapped in PM2 in cluster mode, with 3 instances currently To start
+An Express.js webserver has been written and and provides an endpoint for the tilesets.
+It is being wrapped in PM2 in cluster mode, with 3 instances currently.
+To start:
 ```
 yarn start
 ```